Spencer Kuvin

-Spencer T. Kuvin is an American lawyer based in Florida.
+Spencer T. Kuvin (born 1969) is an American lawyer based in Florida.
 He is best known for representing victims of billionaire financier Jeffrey Epstein.

 Early life

-Kuvin was born on December 3, 1969 and raised in southern Florida.
+Kuvin was born on December 3, 1969, and raised in southern Florida.
 He attended Florida State University from 1987 through 1991 and was a member of the Florida State Marching Chiefs.
 While attending Florida State University he was known as "The Vampire" on the school's metal radio station.
 His father, Lawrence Kuvin, and two of his brothers are lawyers.
 Spencer Kuvin’s father, Lawrence “Larry” Kuvin, was an attorney in Miami-Dade and Broward for more than 50 years, and died at age 80.
 He had specialized in municipal liability defense, medical malpractice and personal injury cases.

 After college, Kuvin attended St. Thomas University Law School, where he graduated from in 1996.
 His career began as an insurance defense attorney representing such corporations as SmithKline Beecham Clinical Laboratories, Quest Diagnostics and Winn-Dixie.
 After practicing as a defense attorney in Miami for over five years, Kuvin decided to switch to representing victims of negligence.

 Kuvin’s first job was working with West Palm Beach attorney Robert Montgomery.
 From there he went on to become law partners with Ed Ricci and Ted Leopold.
 Eventually, Kuvin began his own firm and then began running the litigation department at the Law Offices of Craig Goldenfarb in 2013.